+INSTRUCTIONS: You must return this signed form to AAA Scholarship Foundation in order to complete the FES-UA Scholarship award acceptance process and before you may begin using the FES-UA scholarship account.

-INSTRUCTIONS: One of the steps in accepting the FES-UA Program award is to sign the bottom of this acknowledgement form and return it to AAA at AAAGardiner@aaascholarships.org (email), or by fax at 888-707-2465 or by mailing it to FES-UA-AAA Scholarships PO Box 15719, Tampa, FL 33684-0719.
+Sign and date the bottom of this acknowledgement form and return it to AAA by one of these three methods:

+- 1. Email: AAAGardiner@aaascholarships.org,

+- 2. Fax: 1-888-707-2465, or

+- 3. Mail: FES-UA-AAA Scholarships PO Box 15719, Tampa, FL 33684-5719